 What to say and how to say it?
 Learn how to introduce a piece, dedicate an encore, or thank a sponsor because the way you say it makes all the difference.

 Interpersonal skills are at the center of this workshop featuring written and verbal communication.
 With these skills, you can feel more confident in social settings and become a more valued leader and colleague.

 Every arts organization wants new audiences--now.
 Monique shares the formula she has used to create highly effective programs for orchestras, festival, and small ensembles in Europe and the United States.

 Whether visiting a preschool, coaching a school orchestra, speaking at a senior center, or playing at a hospital, it is a musician’s duty to engage, inspire, and uplift the listeners.

-Having received sponsorship from Audi, Opel, Deutsche Bank, McDonald’s, and major sports teams for her programs, Monique shares her techniques of advertising and programming that lead to corporate endorsement.
+Having received sponsorships from Audi, Opel, Bayer, Deutsche Bank, McDonald’s, Bayern München and others, Monique shares her techniques of for attracting corporate and private sponsors.

 Other Popular Topics